UltimateGemini/Angular/README.md

 # Angular2
 Here are a few projects I created in Angular2.
-My first time using typescript and Angular2.

 #1.TO-DO App